 The per capita income in Malibu in 2018 was $123,376, which is wealthy relative to California and the nation.
 This equates to an annual income of $464,432 for a family of four.
 However, Malibu contains both very wealthy and poor people as well.

 Malibu is a somewhat ethnically-diverse city.
 The people who call Malibu home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Malibu residents report their race to be White, followed by Asian.
 Malibu also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.02% of the city’s residents.
-Important ancestries of people in Malibu include German, Irish, Italian, and Russian.
+Important ancestries of people in Malibu include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Malibu is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.